 Therapeutic results are still being studied and from clinical point of view, these treatments must be considered as techniques under investigation at present time.
 Further research is needed to settle its real indications in the management of small renal masses.

-Recurrence of RCC
+Recurrence Risks of Kidney Cancer

-Once the kidney is removed an assessment is done to determine the chances of future recurrence.
+Once the kidney is removed, an assessment is done to determine the chances of future recurrence.
 This is done by CT scans.

-Risk factors for recurrence:
+Risk Factors for Recurrence

 - Tumours involving capsule and the fat around the kidney